 Aurora pulls design and financial information into sales proposals at the click of a button.
-Professional documents allow you to sell solar with ease.
+Our professional documents allow you to sell solar with ease.

-Automatically import calculations and other key information from your project, saving you time and helping you close.
+Automatically import calculations and other key information from your project, saving you time and helping you close more deals with less effort.

 Aurora’s financial tool uses your system performance estimates and utility rates to calculate financial returns for your customer.
-Model loans, leases, PPAs, and cash payments without any spreadsheets.
+Model loans, leases, PPAs, and cash payments without a single spreadsheet.

 See all the important metrics you need to make your sale – LCOE, IRR, payback period and more.